KelvinCampelo/open-aiudio-client/README.md

 ## Usage

+1. **Fill in your OpenAI API key:** Enter your API key in the designated field.
+You can obtain an API key from the [OpenAI website](https://platform.openai.com/account/api-keys).
-1. **Select an API:** Choose either "Text-to-speech" or "Speech-to-text" (WIP) from the navigation menu.
+2. **Select an API:** Choose either "Text-to-speech" or "Speech-to-text" (WIP) from the navigation menu.
-2. **Enter your input:**
+3. **Enter your input:**
    - For **Text-to-speech**, provide the text you want to convert.
    - For **Speech-to-text**, upload an audio file.
 (WIP)
-3. **Configure settings:** Customize the voice, speed, and other settings for your conversion.
+4. **Configure settings:** Customize the voice, speed, and other settings for your conversion.
-4. **Generate audio:** Click the "Generate" button to start the conversion process.
+5. **Generate audio:** Click the "Generate" button to start the conversion process.
-5. **Play or download:** Listen to the generated audio or download it for offline use.
+6. **Play or download:** Listen to the generated audio or download it for offline use.

 ## Contributing